 - 2 shallots or 1 small head of white sweet onion

-Soak salted herring for at least 2 hours.
-In a small saucepan, mix wine, water, sugar, salt and all spices.
-Stirring, cook over medium heat until sugar dissolves, reduce heat and cook for another 10 minutes.
-Turn off the heat and cool the mixture.
+Soak the salted herring for at least 2 hours.
+In a small saucepan, combine the wine, water, sugar, salt, and all the spices.
+Stir over medium heat until the sugar dissolves, then reduce the heat and simmer for another 10 minutes.
+Turn off the heat and let the mixture cool.

-Preheat the oven to 100C.
-Rinse the jars (the recipe is designed for 2 pcs., 750 ml-1 l, but you can use small jars of 225-250 ml, evenly distributing the ingredients).
-Place the jars and the twisting iron lids in the oven to dry and sterilize.
-Deliver, place half the dill shoots and the shallots cut into rings on the bottom.
+Preheat the oven to 100°C. Rinse the jars (this recipe makes enough for 2 jars of 750 ml-1 liter, though smaller jars of 225-250 ml can be used by evenly distributing the ingredients).
+Place the jars and their screw-on metal lids in the oven to dry and sterilize.
+Remove them and place half the dill sprigs and sliced shallots at the bottom.

-Rinse the herring, dry with kitchen towels.
-Remove the skin and bones (or use peeled fillets), cut the fish into 2 cm pieces.
-Put half the herring in a jar, on top of a layer of onion and dill.
-Pour the spicy brine so that it completely covers the fish.
-If desired, you can strain the liquid by removing spices.
-Repeat the procedure with the fish and broth with the second jar.
-Tighten the lid and refrigerate for at least 5 days.
+Rinse the herring and pat it dry with kitchen towels.
+Remove the skin and bones (or use pre-cleaned fillets), then cut the fish into 2 cm pieces.
+Layer half of the herring into a jar over the dill and shallot.
+Pour the spiced brine over the fish until it is fully submerged.
+If desired, strain the liquid to remove the spices.
+Repeat the process with the second jar and the remaining herring and brine.
+Seal the jars and refrigerate for at least 5 days.

-The longer the herring is infused, the more tender the fish fillet becomes and the richer the sweet and sour brine.
+The longer the herring marinates, the more tender the fish becomes and the richer the sweet-and-sour brine flavor develops.
 Store in the refrigerator for several months.

 SENAPSSÅS sauce